vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

  <summary><p style="color:blue"><b>Lab #3 - QUESTION 1 </b><i>(Click to see the answer)</i></p>
   <b>What would happen if you dissasociate the "np1.aws.example.com" hosted zone with the DCS1 VPC?</b></br>
   </summary><p>
-  The Inbound Endpoint won't be able to resolve "np1.aws.example.com" anymore as this endpoint is located within the DCS1 VPC and we have just removed the association between the hosted zone and the DCS1 VPC.
+  The Inbound Endpoint won't be able to resolve "np1.aws.example.com" anymore as this endpoint is located within the DCS1 VPC and we have just removed the association between the Private Hosted Zone and the DCS1 VPC.
 As a result, we won't be able to resolve the DNS domain from our DataCenter server:<p>
   <img src="../images/np1_server_fail.png">
  </details>